Christoph16478/iq/iq_java.md

 ----

-Q7.
-What are the differences between ServletContext vs ServletConfig?
+**What are the differences between ServletContext vs ServletConfig?**

 The difference between ServletContext and ServletConfig in Servlets JSP is in below tabular format.

 ServletConfig	ServletContext